DeVoe L. Moore University Center

-University Center FSU (officially Devoe L. Moore University Center) is a group of four brick buildings that surround Doak Campbell Stadium at the southwest corner of the campus of Florida State University.
-As the name suggests, the 800,000 ft² complex is the hub of administrative, athletic and booster activities.
+The DeVoe L. Moore University Center is a group of four brick buildings that surround Doak Campbell Stadium at the southwest corner of the campus of Florida State University.
+As the name suggests, the 800,000 ft^{2} complex is the hub of administrative, athletic and booster activities.
 The brick facade around the stadium matches the architectural design of most of the buildings on the university's campus.
 Planning and funding began under President Sliger in the early 1990s and construction lasted almost 20 years at a cost of hundreds of millions.
 Campbell stadium with the University Center "is the second largest continuous brick structure in the world (the first being the Great Wall of China) and the 49th largest stadium in the world."

 Dedication

 The center was named for Devoe L. Moore, an automobile entrepreneur, real estate developer and longtime benefactor of FSU.

-The stadium is part of the University Center complex, a mixed-use facility encompassing FSU Athletics, university office space, university classrooms, the university's Visitor's Center, souvenir store, The University Center Club, and skyboxes and press boxes for use during football games.
+The stadium is part of the University Center complex, a mixed-use facility encompassing FSU Athletics, university office space, university classrooms, the university's Visitor Center, souvenir store, The University Center Club, and skyboxes and press boxes for use during football games.

 The buildings are numbered University Center "A/0233" (east), "B/0234" (south), "C/0235" (west) and "D/0236" (north).
 In common usage, the name is shortened to just the initials "UC" and the building identifier (A-B-C-D).